Ken Smith (American politician)

 Kenneth Bruce Smith (born October 19, 1926) is an American former politician in the state of Florida.

 Smith was born in Alabama and came to Florida in 1951.
 He attended Florida State University and was a newspaper publisher.
-Thomas served in the Florida House of Representatives from 1961 to 1970, as a Democrat, representing Taylor County.
+Smith served in the Florida House of Representatives from 1961 to November 1962, and again from 1965 to 1970, as a Democrat representing Taylor County.